 - Assessed the appropriateness of methods used, and the reliability of underlying data for the calculations made for quantifying the amounts involved.
-Tested the arithmetical accuracy of such calculations; and - f) Evaluated the disclosures for adequate disclosure regarding the significant litigations of the Group.
+Tested the arithmetical accuracy of such calculations; and - Evaluated the disclosures for adequate disclosure regarding the significant litigations of the Group.

-Based on the audit procedures performed, the judgements made by the management were reasonable and disclosures made in respect of these matters were appropriate in the context of the Consolidated financial statements taken as a whole.
+Contingent Liabilities and Contingent Assets ('Ind AS 37'), in order management were reasonable and disclosures made in respect of these matters to determine the amounts to be recognised as liability or to be were appropriate in the context of the Consolidated financial statements taken

-Impairment of goodwill, intangible assets and intangible Our audit included, but was not limited to, the following procedures:
+Impairment of goodwill, intangible assets and intangible | Our audit included, but was not limited to, the following procedures:

-- Obtained an understanding of the management's process for identification of impairment indicators for goodwill, intangibles and intangibles under development and process for identification of CGUs and impairment testing of such assets; - Tested the design and operating effectiveness of internal controls over such identification and impairment measurement of identified assets; - c) Evaluated management's identification of CGUs; - d) Obtained the impairment assessment workings prepared by the management and its experts; - Involved auditor's experts to assess the appropriateness of the valuation methodologies used by the management to determine the recoverable values; - Reconciled the cash flows to the business plans approved by the Board of Directors of the companies which constitute identified CGUs; - g) Evaluated and challenged management's assumptions such as implied growth rates during explicit periods, terminal growth rates and discount rates for their appropriateness based on our understanding of the business of the respective CGUs, past results and external factors such as industry trends and forecasts; - Obtained and evaluated sensitivity analysis performed by the management on key assumptions of implied growth rates during explicit periods, terminal growth rates and discount rates; - i) Tested the mathematical accuracy of the management computations; - Performed independent sensitivity analysis of aforesaid key assumptions to assess the effect of reasonably possible variations on the estimated recoverable amounts for respective CGUs to evaluate sufficiency of headroom between recoverable values and carrying amounts; and - k) Evaluated the adequacy of disclosures given in the consolidated financial statements with respect to goodwill, intangibles and intangible assets under development, including disclosure of significant assumptions, judgements and sensitivity analysis performed, in accordance with applicable accounting standards.

-Based on the audit procedures performed, we determined that the management's assessment that the carrying values of goodwill, intangible assets and intangible assets under development is appropriate in the context of the consolidated financial statements taken as a whole.
+- Obtained an understanding of the management's process for identification of impairment indicators for goodwill, intangibles and intangibles under development and process for identification of CGUs and impairment testing of - Tested the design and operating effectiveness of internal controls over such identification and impairment measurement of identified assets; - Evaluated management's identification of CGUs; - Obtained the impairment assessment workings prepared by the management - Involved auditor's experts to assess the appropriateness of the valuation methodologies used by the management to determine the recoverable values; - Reconciled the cash flows to the business plans approved by the Board of Directors of the companies which constitute identified CGUs; - Evaluated and challenged management's assumptions such as implied growth rates during explicit periods, terminal growth rates and discount rates for their appropriateness based on our understanding of the business of the respective CGUs, past results and external factors such as industry trends and forecasts; - Obtained and evaluated sensitivity analysis performed by the management on key assumptions of implied growth rates during explicit periods, terminal growth rates and discount rates; - Tested the mathematical accuracy of the management computations; - Performed independent sensitivity analysis of aforesaid key assumptions to assess the effect of reasonably possible variations on the estimated recoverable amounts for respective CGUs to evaluate sufficiency of headroom between recoverable values and carrying amounts; and - Evaluated the adequacy of disclosures given in the consolidated financial statements with respect to goodwill, intangibles and intangible assets under development, including disclosure of significant assumptions, judgements and sensitivity analysis performed, in accordance with applicable accounting assessment that the carrying values of goodwill, intangible assets and intangible assets under development is appropriate in the context of the consolidated financial statements taken as a whole.